DATES 1960 - 1969

 1964

-18th January The Tommy Dorsey Orchestra with Frank Sinatra Junor, Hellen Forest, The Pied Pipers
+18th January The Tommy Dorsey Orchestra with Frank Sinatra Junor, Hellen Forest, The Pied Pipers Tommy Dorsey advert Tommy Dorsey programme

-Joe Brown Poster
+The Crystals, Joe Brown ticket

 17th February